We Ranked the Top 20 RuPaul's Drag Race Queens

 VH1

-When Sharon Needles (real name Aaron Coady) arrived on the scene in season four, her "genderf--k" horror-show style of drag completely changed the idea of what was possible and permissible on Drag Race.
-Though she routinely faced attacked from season villain Phi Phi O'Hara, who told her to go back to Party City "where you belong," she got the last laugh, thanks to her genuine warmth, wit and artistry.
-She helped to revolutionize the show, though her performance in the final "Glamazon" music video challenge proved she was also capable of melding her unique vision with Mama Ru's eleganza approach to drag, elevating her to the crown and her spot on this list.

 Hieee!
-In season five, Alaska (Justin Honard) proved just how perfect she was for this competition.
+In season five, Alaska (real name Justin Honard) proved just how perfect she was for this competition.
 There was her hilarious fragrance commercial parody for "Red For Filth..."
 Her wig-snatching performance in the "Reading is Fundamental" challenge.
 Her creation of Lil Pound Cake.
 She lost the crown to Jinx Monsoon, but then she returned for All-Stars 2, newly sober and ready to win.
 And boy did she.
 Between her unbelievable Mae West in Snatch Game and her second stand-out commercial parody, she more than proved why she's one of the all-time greats.
-Sure, her elimination choices deserve all the side-eye in the world, but none of them take away from her killer performance.
+Sure, her elimination choices deserve all the side-eye in the world, but none of them take away from her killer performance and her place in the Drag Race Hall of Fame.

 VH1